Trams in Gdańsk: 1989–2012

-In 2009, as a part of the tramway modernization project, a bid was called for 35 one-directional, low-floored, multibody trams from 30 to 35 meters long with a capacity of at least 220 persons.
-Pesa Bydgoszcz won the call and provided 35 Swing 120NaG trams by the end of 2011.
+In 2009, as a part of the tramway modernization project, a tender was issued for 35 one-directional, low-floored, multibody trams from 30 to 35 meters long with a capacity of at least 220 persons.
+Pesa Bydgoszcz won the contract and provided 35 Swing 120NaG trams by the end of 2011.

 In May 2010, the renovation and modernization of the tram depot in Wrzeszcz commenced.
-Because modern trams contain their electrical apparatuses atop their roofs, rather than below the floors, a special system of lifts and platforms was established.
+Because modern trams contain their electrical apparatuses on their roofs, rather than below the floors, a system of lifts and platforms was established.
 A sub-track lathe was installed, allowing all the wheels on a tram to be profiled within two hours without necessitating their removal, and a professional cleaning facility was created.
-A specialized crane was ordered for the purposes of moving trams across tracks, among other things.
+A specialized crane was also ordered for the purposes of moving trams across tracks.
 More tracks were built and the junctions were renovated.
-About 30 million zł was allocated for this project.
+About 30 million zł was allocated for the project.
 On 30 October 2010, the loop near ulica Abrahama was renamed Stryża in order to match the name of its district.

-During the renovation of the tracks in Siedlce, Zaspa, and Przymorze in 2010, the tracks near tram stops were covered in plates or concrete to maintain their cleanliness—the smoother surface is easier to clean.
+In 2010, during the renovation of the tracks in Siedlce, Zaspa, and Przymorze, the tracks near tram stops were covered in plates or concrete to maintain their cleanliness.
+This smoother surface is easier to clean.